-The European Network for Women Excellence is an iniative with a european goal.
-That’s why our ambassadors comes from all-around the continent and the Union.
+The European Network for Women Excellence is an initiative with a European goal.
+That’s why our ambassadors and media ambassadors come from all-around the continent and the Union.

 Karen Ross PhD is Professor of Gender and Media at Newcastle University, UK.
 Her teaching and research are focused on issues of gender, media, politics and society.
 She has published numerous papers and books on this topic and her latest (edited) collection, the International Encyclopaedia of Gender, Media and Communication will be published by Wiley Blackwell in autumn 2020.